JeffreySanford/JeffreySanford.github.io/_posts/2015-05-23-installing-a-static-site-generator-using-jekyll.md

 This installs the most basic jekyll enviroment with the basic default template.

 There are templates available that are quite well done.
-This blog is using the theme<a href="https://github.com/jacobtomlinson/carte-noire">Carte Noire</a> by Jacob Tomlinson.
+This blog is using the theme<a href="https://github.com/jacobtomlinson/carte-noire"> Carte Noire </a> by Jacob Tomlinson.
 You can follow him on<a href="http://www.twitter.com/_jacobtomlinson"> Twitter </a>as well.
 Other themes can be found at<a href="http://jekyllthemes.org/"> Jekyll Themes</a>.